hasanmoudud/geocompr/main.md

 This way of interacting with the computer is called a command-line interface (CLI) (see definition in the note below).
 CLIs are not unique to R.^[
 Other 'command-lines' include terminals for interacting with Linux, Mac and Windows systems (which are accessible from R with the `system()` function) and those of other interpreted languages such as Python.
-In fact, most early computers and GISs such had GRASS relied exclusively on CLIs, before the widespread uptake of computer mice and high resolution screens in the 1990s.
+In fact, most early computers and GISs such as GRASS relied exclusively on CLIs, before the widespread uptake of computer mice and high resolution screens in the 1990s.
 ]
 In dedicated GIS packages, by contrast, the emphasis tends to be on the graphical user interface (GUI): you *can* interact with GRASS (one of the longest-standing GIS programs, which originated as a CLI), QGIS, SAGA and gvSIG with dockable CLIs, but 'pointing and clicking' is the norm.